Patient Focused Care allows us to:

 Feelings of anxiety and uncertainty often affect both you and your family when you are hospitalized.
 Sometimes you or your family may have a concern or conflict with your planned course of treatment.
 You may be worried about the extent of treatment for irreversible or terminal conditions.
 You may ask to meet with your doctor or nurse.
 If your concerns are not resolved after meeting with these individuals, you or your family may ask our staff or your doctor for an Ethics Committee review.

-The main lobby is open daily from 5:30 a.m. until 9 p.m.
-After 9 p.m. and before 5:30 a.m. you may enter the hospital through the Emergency Room at the north end of the building.
+The main lobby is open from 5 a.m. until 7 p.m. daily.
+Between the hours of 7 p.m. and 5 a.m. you may enter the hospital through the Emergency Room at the north end of the building.

 Our staff uses safe practices and the proven guidelines from both the World Health Organization and Centers for Disease Control and Prevention to prevent infections, with special care given to the surgical areas.
 Hand washing is the single most effective means of preventing the spread of infection.